Recap: Doctor Who NS S4 E9 "Forest of the Dead"

 - Dashed Plot Line: Donna's life inside CAL is a subversion.
 It looks like we're only being shown selected scenes that take place years apart, but then it turns out that Donna is only experiencing those scenes as well...

-- Eureka Moment: "Why would I give her my screwdriver?"
-And dear God, it is GLORIOUS.
+- Eureka Moment: And dear God, it is GLORIOUS.

 - Also, "You don't say Saved, you say safe!"

-- Foreshadowing: Dr Moon seems to maintain the dream-world's integrity at several points, but it only then dawns on us what he represents when the Doctor is told that the moon that's rising in the sky isn't real, its an artificial doctor moon who maintains the library database.
+- Foreshadowing: Dr Moon seems to maintain the dream-world's integrity at several points, but it only then dawns on us what he represents when the Doctor is told that the moon that's rising in the sky isn't real but an artificial, doctor moon, which maintains the library database.

 - River Song in both this and the previous episode makes many sly references to events and dialogue spoken in The Eleventh Hour… Spoilers!